playmint/cog/README.md

 # COG

+## Status

+> this framework is experimental and under heavy active development. **It is not suitable for general use just yet.**

 ## Overview

-COG is a solidity framework for building composable Community Owned Games.
+COG is a framework for building composable Community Owned Games.

 ## Concepts